shopware/docs/guides/plugins/plugins/storefront/add-custom-sorting-product-listing.md

         $myCustomSorting = [
             'id' => Uuid::randomBytes(),
             'url_key' => 'my-custom-sort',  // shown in url - must be unique system wide
-            'priority' => 5,                // the higher the priority, the further upwards it will be shown in the sortings dropdown in storefront
+            'priority' => 5,                // the higher the priority, the further upwards it will be shown in the sortings dropdown in Storefront
             'active' => 1,                  // activate / deactivate the sorting
-            'locked' => 0,                  // you can lock the sorting here to prevent it from being edited in the administration
+            'locked' => 0,                  // you can lock the sorting here to prevent it from being edited in the Administration
             'fields' => json_encode([
                 [
                     'field' => 'product.name',  // field to sort by